ABOUT

 Syunsuke Daimon

-After obtaining a doctorate in science from Tohoku University, he worked as an assistant professor at the University of Tokyo, and is currently a senior researcher at the National Institutes for Quantum and Radiological Science and Technology
+After obtaining a PhD in Science from Tohoku University, worked as an Assistant Professor at the University of Tokyo.
+Currently, serving as a Principal Researcher at the Quantum Science and Technology Research and Development Organization (QST).